 Communication

-How and what you communicate can have a profound influence on students’ achievement of the learning outcomes.
+How and what you communicate can have a profound influence on students’ achievement of learning outcomes.
 Communication in the classroom happens at multiple levels, and with multiple purposes, both in our explicit language and interaction, and within implicit ideas and concepts.
-Communication also represents a fundamental component of most teaching practices, no matter what structure an instructor applies.
+Communication also represents a fundamental component of most teaching practices, no matter what class structure an instructor applies.
 In lecture-style classrooms, learning follows a transmission-oriented structure, with the instructor communicating key ideas, concepts, frameworks, and methods to students through speaking as well as visual and physical communication tools.
 In discussion- or group-oriented classes, communication is more dialogic — a back and forth between students as peers or between students and the instructor.

 In more discussion-oriented classes, as the instructor, you may be seeking out and addressing confusion, or guiding student discussion in a particular direction.
 Or you may take a more exploratory approach in which you support students in developing their own ideas, values, and concepts, rather than having a single, expected solution or path.
 In these interactive discussions, it is important to develop awareness of who is and is not participating, and to develop strategies to invite participation in appropriate manners from all members of the learning environment.